dgaydukov/cert-aws/sa/files/sa.md

 * document (DynamoDB/documentDB)
 * columnar (RedShift)
 * graph (Neptune)
-Since DynamoDb is multi-AZ by default there is no automatic backup (like rds have), but you can use on-demand backup/restore logic.
 DynamoDb just like s3 is not in vpc, so you can either:
 * access it from internet using some url
 * access it from private subnet using vpc gateway endpoint